 Like other forms of credit, should you fail to keep up with repayments, you’ll be served with a default notice by the lender which will give you a chance to put the matter right.
 If you fail to satisfy the default notice, then the lender will be able to take possession of the vehicle and sell it to cover the outstanding loan.
 A bill of sale is only legally binding if it is registered with the High Court so a lender will have to apply to another court to take possession of the vehicle if it is not.
 Most logbook loan lenders automatically register bills of sale with the High Court.

 Why should I apply for a logbook loan?

 If you need to borrow a larger amount but are having difficulty obtaining traditional forms of finance, then a logbook loan may be worth considering.
-Interest rates are generally much lower than payday or instalment loans – typically about 300% – 400% APR – and the loans are repayable in instalments over six to eighteen months.
+Interest rates are generally much lower than other short term loans – typically about 300% – 400% APR – and the loans are repayable in instalments over six to eighteen months.
 There are not any credit checks for logbook loans but a borrower will still have to demonstrate to the lender that he or she can afford the repayments and provide evidence of both income and outgoings.